-f Source: PHSA May 11 @10am.
+f Source: PHSA May 12 @10am.
 The number of COVID cases in critical care units is reported daily by each Health Authority and includes the number of COVID patients in all critical care beds (e.g., intensive care units; high acuity units; and other surge critical care spaces as they become available and/or required).
 Work is ongoing to improve the completeness and accuracy of the data reported.

-8 Self-isolation has been discontinued per the criteria outlined in BC guidelines for public health management of COVID-19
+8 Self-isolation has been discontinued per the criteria outlined in BC guidelines for public health management of COVID-19 h Large increase in cases who discontinued isolation since yesterday due to data reconciliation activities; not all occurred in the past 24h.

-Figure 2: Epidemic curve, COVID-19 cases in BC by symptom onset date January 15 - May 10, 2020 (N=2,181[†])
+Figure 2: Epidemic curve, COVID-19 cases in BC by symptom onset date January 15 - May 11, 2020 (N=2,195[†])